-While businesses and their IT partners won’t be able to enforce network policies outside of their facilities, organizations should recommend that employees check their home wireless networks for a strong password.
-If they are using wireless routers provided by their local internet provider, the employee should update their network password to a strong password than the default.
+While businesses and their IT partners are unable to enforce network policies outside of their facilities, organizations should recommend that employees check their home wireless networks for a strong password.
+If they’re using wireless routers provided by their local internet provider, employees should update their network password to a more secure password than the default.

 7. Ensure Home Network Devices and Personal Computers Connected to the Home Network Are Patched

 Another recommendation for staff is to update their home router with any available firmware.
 These firmware updates patch potential security holes and help keep the home network protected.
 Since employees will most likely have other devices connected to their home network, companies should also recommend operating system updates to these devices.

 While this sudden transition to a primarily remote workforce can make any business uneasy, being prepared is a good start to securing your remote workforce.
 These tips and recommendations can help alleviate some of the concerns of many highly regulated and reputation sensitive companies.